Blog archive all

 By: Brian Whitaker

 Efforts to resolve the political crisis in Yemen are now focusing on a transition plan proposed by the United Nations rather than the earlier plan put forward by the Gulf Cooperation Council.
-AFP reports that President Saleh's party, the General People's Congress, has agreed to discuss the UN plan… Read more
+AFP reports that President Saleh's party, the General People's Congress, has agreed to discuss the UN… Read more

 By: Brian Whitaker